 Eyre’s Quonset hut shop located in Boron, California, announces itself with a vintage-era-looking sign that simply states ROCKS, and rocks are something that Eyre knows more than just a little about.
 While conducting solo field reconnaissance for The Mojave Project in the summer of 2014 I spotted the store, Desert Discoveries, from more than a block away.
 Curious, I proceeded to his establishment anticipating what I would find and, of course, I was not disappointed.

-Desert Discoveries is a jumble of rocks, gems, dust, rockcutting and polishing equipment, boxes filled with various mineral specimens collected locally and from afar, uncut gem souvenir flats waiting for tiny specimens to be adhered onto by his younger son (I always wondered who made those things), along with a killer 4- and 8-track tape collection and a number of vintage decks for playing them.
+Desert Discoveries is a jumble of rocks, gems, dust, rockcutting and polishing equipment, boxes filled with various mineral specimens collected locally and from afar, uncut gem souvenir flats waiting for tiny specimens to be adhered onto by his younger son (I always wondered who made those things), along with a killer four- and eight-track tape collection and a number of vintage decks for playing them.
 The walls are papered with faded classic car posters featuring Ed Roth and other hotrod notables.
 This is a serious rockhounding store where one can spend a good amount of time exploring while emptying their pocketbook.

 A gregarious and easygoing proprietor, David was happy to give me a tour and explain the local mineral treasures he collects from the surrounding public lands and also those he sources through an exclusive contract with nearby Rio Tinto Minerals.
-Rio Tinto Minerals is the largest open-pit mine in California supplying 42 percent or nearly half of the industrial borates in the world that are used as a key ingredient in fiberglass, ceramics, glass, fertilizers, detergents, wood preservatives and many other everyday products.
-Known by its product name 20 Mule Team Borax, this same mine, under ownership by the Pacific Coast Borax Company, sponsored the popular radio and television series Death Valley Days from 1952 to 1970.
+The company is the largest open-pit mine in California supplying 42 percent or nearly half of the industrial borates in the world that are used as a key ingredient in fiberglass, ceramics, glass, fertilizers, detergents, wood preservatives and many other everyday products.
+Known by its product name, 20 Mule Team Borax, this same mine, under ownership by the Pacific Coast Borax Company, sponsored the popular radio and television series Death Valley Days from 1952 to 1970.
 Television hosts included Ronald Reagan (1964–1965), who did the final acting of his career during eight episodes.

 Desert Discoveries is the sole supplier of optical-grade Ulexite (NaCaB5O6(OH)6•5(H2O))—a complex boron mineral compound more popularly known as “TV rock” for its ability to transmit images of anything it is placed on through its fiber-optic-like naturally twinned parallel fibers.
 In order to do so, select ulexite specimens are cut and prepared with polished faceplates on opposing ends of the parallel fibers.
 Finished semitransparent specimens exhibit a silky, vitreous white surface with some gray streaking patterns.